vboyev-MSFT/defender-docs/defender-office-365/air-examples.md

 [!INCLUDE [MDO Trial banner](../includes/mdo-trial-banner.md)]

-It's up to your security operations (SecOps) team to investigate security alerts and take steps to protect your organization.
-SecOps teams can often feel overwhelmed by the volume of alerts that require review.
-Automated investigation and response (AIR) in Microsoft Defender for Office 365 Plan 2 can help.
-For more information about AIR, see [Automated investigation and response (AIR) in Microsoft Defender for Office 365 Plan 2](air-about.md).

-AIR enables your SecOps team to operate more efficiently and effectively.
+Automated investigation and response (AIR) in Microsoft Defender for Office 365 Plan 2 (included in Microsoft 365 licenses like E5 or as a standalone subscription) enables your SecOps team to operate more efficiently and effectively.
 AIR includes automated investigations to well-known threats, and provides recommended remediation actions.
 The SecOps team can review the evidence and approve or reject the recommended actions.
+For more information about AIR, see [Automated investigation and response (AIR) in Microsoft Defender for Office 365 Plan 2](air-about.md).

 This article describes how AIR works through several examples: